Cutter & Buck on Shopify: Premium Golf & Corporate Polos

 5. Multi-supplier merchant adding a premium-polo arm

-An apparel retailer with an established storefront on another supplier (S&S Activewear, SanMar, AS Colour) adds Cutter & Buck as the premium-polo and outerwear supplier for the same store.
-Two Supply Master supplier connections power the storefront; the Cutter & Buck collection lives next to the existing apparel collections, sharing site search, theme styling, and customer accounts.
-Polo and outerwear orders go to Cutter & Buck; the rest of the apparel orders go to the original supplier.
+An apparel retailer with an established storefront on another supplier (S&S Activewear, SanMar, AS Colour) adds Cutter & Buck as the premium-polo and outerwear arm of the same store.

 The common thread across all five: configure once on the supplier screen, then leave it alone.
 Supply Master handles the daily catalog, image, inventory, and pricing work in the background — and the premium-polo storefront stays focused on program and fabric as the primary buying signals.